annarufas/jupyter-matlab-ocean-satellite-data-toolbox/README.md

 The notebooks provide examples for downloading both **time-series** and **matchup** data, guiding you through the distinct coding procedures required by each repository.
 The scripts are pre-configured to download datasets tailored to my research needs (area of study and observations), but they can be easily adapted to suit your specific research focus and dataset requirements.

-Additionally, **MATLAB** scripts are included to perform minimal processing on the downloaded datasets (e.g., arranging data into a structured format for further analysis in MATLAB).
+Additionally, **MATLAB** scripts are included to perform minimal processing on the downloaded datasets (e.g., arranging data into a structured format for further analysis and plotting in MATLAB).

 ## Requirements